Hannah Slarks

 Employment

-She has a busy practice in both the Employment Tribunal and the High Court, as well as the appellate courts.
-She practises across the breadth of statutory employment law, with a particular experience of multi-party discrimination claims.
+Hannah practices in both the Employment Tribunal and the High Court, as well as the appellate courts.
+She has a particular expertise in complex discrimination and human rights law.
 Her clients range from investment banks, tech firms and elite private schools to individuals and charities.

 Examples of her work include: